-zebrafish models of human disease
+models of human disease

+That we are born at all is pure magic!
 In fact, inside the womb, the embryo traverses an obstacle course, an obstacle course to being...

 current research interests

-We are interested in two classes of neurodevelopmental disorders.
-Mendelian disorders, that are caused by single gene mutations that are usually highly penetrant such as CHARGE Syndrome and Rubinstein Taybi Syndrome.
-Complex disorders, that result from interplay of multiple variations or mutations in the genome such as Specific Learning Disorders (Dyslexia, Dyscalculia, Dysgraphia), ADHD and Autism Spectrum Disorders.
+Complex disorders, that result from interplay of multiple variations or mutations in the genome, and are more common e.g. Specific Learning Disorders (Dyslexia, Dyscalculia, Dysgraphia), ADHD and Autism Spectrum Disorders.

 Using zebrafish models of these diseases we aim to dig deeper into the brain pathologies.
 This means: